Current Events

 Comet Hale-Bopp

 Hale-Bopp continues to offer surprises as astronomers study the comet.
-Using the Hubble Space Telescope and the International Ultraviolet Explorer, astronomers have found that their are distinctly different ices in the comet's nucleus, the nucleus is huge, and the nucleus is extremely active.
+Using the Hubble Space Telescope and the International Ultraviolet Explorer, astronomers have found that there are distinctly different ices in the comet's nucleus, the nucleus is huge, and the nucleus is extremely active.

 The comet's nucleus seems to be erupting upon itself.
 Astronomers witnessed the comet spew out dust in intermittent bursts.
 The surface seems to be an incredibly dynamic place, with 'vents' being turned on and off as new patches of icy material are rotated into sunlight for the first time.